federico-arias/federico-arias.github.io/content/posts/handling-nulls.md

 ```

 Notice that the NullInt64 struct inherits the properties of
-`sql.NullInt64`, a struct that gives us a `Valid` field with
+`sql.NullInt64`, a struct that gives us a `Valid` field with which we
-which we can represent if the field is null or not.
+can represent if the field is null or not in a SQL database.
 If we
-store this value in a database, the driver is going to interpret
+store this value in Postgres, for example, the driver is going to
-this as `NULL` and store it accordingly.
+interpret this as `NULL` and store it accordingly.
+Here, we are using a
+common vocabulary to translate between different serialization formats
+and programming languages.

-In the same vein, if we wanted to scan a `NULL` value, we
+In the same vein, if we wanted to scan a `null` value, we
 can't store it in one of Go's primitive types, we have to
 create a new type that implements the `Marshal` interface: